-Don Soifer served on the DC PCSB Board from 2011 to 2019.
-Soifer was awarded our highest honor, DC PCSB's Award for Exceptional Board Service.
-From left to right: Rick Cruz, Chairman of the Board; Don Soifer; and Scott Pearson, Executive Director.
+Don Soifer, served on the DC PCSB Board from 2011 to 2019.
+Soifer was awarded our highest honor, DC PCSB's award for Exceptional Board Service.

-Since 2012, Naomi Rubin DeVeaux has served as our deputy director.
+Since 2012, Naomi Rubin DeVeaux has served as our Deputy Director.
 The Board awarded her with our Distinguished Service Award.